 Since the 1980s, I've exhibited in numerous one-man and group shows.
 I live in Marin County, California.

-Through accuracy of observation, I want to create the visual equivalent of being in the landscape.
+Through accurate observation, I want to create the visual equivalent of being in the landscape.